-a) where any spare places beyond the specific year group and PA are set aside b) where spare places in other year groups or PAs are allowed to offset demand.
+- a) where any spare places beyond the specific year group and PA are set aside - This allows for examination of school place pressure under the strict criteria of places being provided in a specific year group and specific PA. - b) where spare places in other year groups or PAs are allowed to offset demand.